mateuszroth/blog/source/_posts/Software Engineering/Software-Engineering-notes.md

 # Truths
 - Product teams focusing on velocity may argue that in the future they will reach a place where they have time to circle back to fix technical debt.
 This is never true, there is always pressure.
 A team needs to consciously decide to make stability a part of value delivery, otherwise lack of stability will become part of the team’s culture.
+- A mistake early on in the project regarding the architecture may cost a lot in terms of time spent refactoring the codebase later.

 # Codebase architecture approaches
 * [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/)